faudio/faudio/doc/500 Devices.md

 to a specific audio computation.
 These concepts are hierarchical, each stream is associated with a device and each device with a session.

+The Audio Engine places certain restrictions on the order or acquisition of sessions, devices and streams.
+Any client that wants to obtain a device must first initiate a session.
+The initialization of a session may fail, for example if the underlying audio system is already being used by an exclusive process.
+If it succeeds, a handle to the underlying session is provided.
+This handle allow the user to inspect the set of devices available in the sesssion.

+Sessions are *immutable* and *transient*, meaning that the set of available devices in a session will not change, but represents a snapshot of the setup at the time it was initiated.
+If a change in the underlying audio system is detected while a session is still active, or an error occurs because of an unexpected setup change, the current session is automatically terminated, and a new session has to be started.

+TODO

-@image html  device_states.png "Cap"
+@image html  device_states.png "State transactions of the audio system"
-@image latex device_states.pdf "Cap" width=0.8\textwidth
+@image latex device_states.pdf "State transactions of the audio system" width=0.8\textwidth

 @note
     The semantics of *streams* have been changed from earlier versions of the audio engine, in which a *stream* was a could be stopped and restarted.
-In the new implementation, streams are one-time entities like sessions.
+In the new implementation, streams are immutable and transient just like sessions.

 ## Acquire-release vs. callback {#DevicesStyles}